Fairfax and Other League Positions, including LWVNCA, LWV-VA and LWVUS

 Based upon the result of member feedback, a position statement is formed, adopted by the respective League board, and subsequently approved by the League membership at an annual meeting or convention.
 Once a League board approves the wording of the position, it can be used by that League for advocacy and action (before subsequent approval by a convention or annual meeting).

-Following are the LWVFA positions which are published in a booklet called HERE WE STAND along with positions from other levels of League (state, regional and national).
+Following are the LWVFA positions which are published in a booklet called HERE WE STAND along with positions from other levels of League (state-LWV-VA, regional-LWVNCA and national-LWVUS).

-The latest publication of the complete text of the LWVFA positions along with a separate document of Positions-in brief in one booklet: Here We Stand - LWVFA Only, with LWVFA Positions in Brief, Edited June 2018.
+The latest publication of the complete text of the LWVFA positions along with a separate document of Positions-in brief in one booklet: Here We Stand - LWVFA ONLY with LWVFA Positions in Brief (PiB), Revised July 2019 (with new LWVFA Transportation position).

-LWVFA publication that combines LWVFA full text positions with other League positions, is: LWVFA Here We Stand-COMPLETE, with other League positions, Revised June 2018.
-(This booklet contains the positions of the LWV of The National Capital Area (LWVNCA - May 2016), and Positions-in-Brief (PiB) for LWVFA (2018), LWV of Virginia (LWV-VA -June 2017,) and LWV of the United States (LWVUS - 2016- to 2018).
+LWVFA publication that combines LWVFA full text positions with other Leagues’ positions, is: LWVFA Here We Stand-COMPLETE, with other Leagues’ positions, Revised July 2019.
+(This booklet contains the positions of the LWV of The National Capital Area (LWVNCA - May 2016), and Positions-in-Brief (PiB) for LWVFA (2019), LWV of Virginia (LWV-VA -Sprng 2019,) and Summary of Policy Positions of LWV of the United States (LWVUS - 2018-2020).

-LWV-VA updated its positions at Council in June 2018.
-Here is the latest LWV-VA 2018 Positions in Brief, to replace those in HERE WE STAND - COMPLETE To read the full wording of the Revised 2018 LWV-VA Positions, click POSITIONED FOR ACTION.
+LWV-VA updated its positions after Convention 2019.
+To read the full wording of the Revised 2019 LWV-VA Positions, click POSITIONED FOR ACTION.

 Links to other Leagues’ positions: